-Before we look at the top online colleges in Massachusetts, let’s start with the state of higher education and online education in particular in MA today.
+Before we look at the top Massachusetts online colleges and universities, let’s discuss the current state of higher education and online education in Massachusetts.

 A Brief Overview of Higher Education in Massachusetts